MikeTV/PositiveTinker/_posts/2017-07-04-post-5pfdgtykpsbz5vxpk26yqqwyr9f.md

 # Solution 2: Tap It with a Small Hammer.
 &nbsp;
 Ok, re-enabled indexing.
 Now to chain it to OneNote.
-1. Start -&gt; Indexing Options
+1. Start -> Indexing Options

 2. Modify
 3. Uncheck everything except the line starting with “oneindex”